makerdao/community/governance/governance-and-risk-meetings/summaries/episode-109.md

 ![Proposal in the RFC Phase](https://i.imgur.com/ruZeLY2.png)

 - Would like to highlight a few of these:
-    - MIP13c3-SP4- Declaration of intent for off-chain Real-World-Asset collateral onboarding for DAI.
+    - MIP13c3-SP4- Declaration of Intent for off-chain Real-World-Asset collateral onboarding for DAI.
-    - MIP 22 collateral onboarding for Centrifuge.
+    - MIP 22 Collateral Onboarding for Centrifuge.
-    - MIP 23 Domain teams and their roles in those teams.
+    - MIP 23 Domain Teams and Their Roles in Those Teams.

 ![](https://i.imgur.com/uhHaq7M.png)